Travel Insurance Claims in Canada: What You Need to Know

 Scenario 1: Unexpected Illness or Injury

-You’ve planned a dream vacation to Europe, but a week before your departure, you or a close family member falls seriously ill.
-Medical advice is to postpone the trip.
-Trip cancellation insurance would reimburse you for non-refundable costs like flights, hotel bookings, and tours if the coverage were purchased before the illness was contracted.
+Imagine you planned a dream trip to Europe, but a week before departure, you or a close family member falls seriously ill.
+Medical advice is to postpone.
+Trip cancellation insurance reimburses non-refundable costs like flights and hotels if purchased before illness.

 Scenario 2: Job Loss or Layoff

-You’ve booked a much-needed vacation but unexpectedly lose your job or are laid off.
-Financial constraints make it impossible to afford the trip.
-Depending on the specific policy, job loss may be a covered reason for trip cancellation, allowing you to recoup some of the costs if the coverage was in effect prior to the notice of job loss.
+You booked a vacation but lost your job unexpectedly.
+Financial constraints prevent travel.
+Depending on your policy, job loss may be covered if the coverage was active at the time of notice of job loss.

 Trip Interruption Scenarios